peagmj/astat/README.md

 # astat
+Telegram Bot for agentstats.com written in Python 3. </br>
+No Databas eneeded.
-Telegram Bot for agentstats.com written in Python 3. /n No Databas eneeded./n copy secrets.example.py to secrets.py and fill your secrets.
+copy secrets.example.py to secrets.py and fill your secrets.

 create a crontab and run for Testmode: